MatrixOrbital/RP2040-Temp-I2C-Display/README.md

 ## Running the Code

+Please load the 'RP2040-Temp-I2C-Display.py' code and run it

 What you will see on the screen when working correctly (the Line 2 numbers will be different):

 Line 1: Temperature: